centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-oracle-ovm-api.md

 ### Monitored Objects

-The plugin-pack includes monitoring of File-servers, manager, Server-pools, Servers and Vm.
+The plugin-pack includes monitoring of File-servers, Manager, Server-pools, Servers and Vm.

 ### Collected Metrics